ddrone/urban-pancake/docs/Tasks.md

 * [x] Write a data model for projects and events associated with it: just status updates for now, no task tree
 * [x] Do the generic validation because I can't stop thinking about it anyway
 * [ ] Implement a simple interface to create new projects and post updates
+  * [ ] Add a way to work on several projects simultaneously
+* [ ] Implement a separate chronological view of all updates on different projects
 * [ ] Implement a way to persist the data using local storage first
 * [ ] Implement a way to save/load data to server, manually via buttons at first
 * [ ] Figure out a proper way to test the server